OrientDB: History

 OrientDB was originally authored by Luca Garulli in 2010.
 Luca wrote it as a Java rewrite of the fast persistent layer of Orient ODBMS database (originally developed by Luca Garulli in 1999 in C++).
-During 2012–2014 years storage engine was redeveloped by Andrey Lomakin.
+During 2012–2014 years storage engine was redeveloped by Andrii Lomakin.
 It has got a new name "plocal" which stands for "paginated local".
 This name implies that the new storage engine is based on the concept of the splitting of data files by pages and page is treated as a single atomic unit of change.
 Since 2012, the project is being sponsored by OrientDB LTD (former Orient Technologies LTD), a for-profit company with Luca as its CEO and founder.
-In 2013 Andrey Lomakin has joined the company as R&D lead engineer and company's co-owner.
+In 2013 Andrii Lomakin has joined the company as R&D lead engineer and company's co-owner.

-The first time the word "multi-model" has been associated to the databases was on May 30, 2012 in Cologne, Germany, during Luca Garulli's keynote "NoSQL Adoption – What’s the Next Step?".
+The first time the word "multi-model" has been associated to the databases was on May 30, 2012, in Cologne, Germany, during Luca Garulli's keynote "NoSQL Adoption – What’s the Next Step?".
 Luca Garulli envisioned the evolution of the 1st generation NoSQL products into new products with more features able to be used by multiple use cases.
 OrientDB was the first product to embrace documents, graphs, key-value, geospatial and reactive models in the same product, at the core level.
 This means that the multiple models were integrated into the core without using layers.
 For this reason, OrientDB is a "Native" Multi-model database.

 OrientDB has been covered by media outlets and is the winner of the 2015 InfoWorld Bossie award.

-On September 15, 2017, OrientDB LTD company has been acquired by CallidusCloud a public company traded on NASDAQ.
+On September 15, 2017, OrientDB LTD company has been acquired by CallidusCloud.

 On January 30, 2018, it was announced SAP (company) acquired CallidusCloud for $2.4 billion. and therefore OrientDB is now supported by SAP (company).

-On September 1st, 2021, the original founder Luca Garulli left SAP (company) and forked the project into ArcadeDB after SAP decided to stop providing commercial support for OrientDB.
+On September 1, 2021, the original founder Luca Garulli left SAP (company) and created a new database project ArcadeDB with a similar data presentation model after SAP decided to stop providing commercial support for OrientDB.

+On December 30, 2024, author of OrientDB storage engine Andrii Lomakin has created YouTrackDB, a fork of OrientDB oriented on manipulation of the graph data and support of object-oriented concepts for enterprise application developers.